-- The financial and cash position at Bellerive FCJ Catholic College is monitored carefully on a regular basis. - 2.
-Merseyside Pension Fund liability of £2,194K. - Increasing employers' costs (on-costs) and pay rises which are not reflected in the GAG funding makes the management of the budget a bigger risk. - 4.
+- 1. The financial and cash position at Bellerive FCJ Catholic College is monitored carefully on a regular basis. - 2.
+Merseyside Pension Fund liability of £289K. - Increasing employers' costs (on-costs) and pay rises which are not reflected in the GAG funding makes the management of the budget a bigger risk. - 4.
 Competition for pupils arising from selection/partial selection of pupils in the Liverpool area.
-Eight of the 30+ schools have some form of selection. - Competition for Sixth Form pupils arising from the growth in UTCs, Studio Schools, Free Schools, etc. - 6.
+Eight of the 30+ schools have some form of selection. - 5.
+Competition for Sixth Form pupils arising from the growth in UTCs, Studio Schools, Free Schools, etc. - 6.
 Buildings being of the required standard to meet the needs of the future.
 The lack of space for outdoor activities has the potential to reduce our attractiveness. - 7.
 Increase of planned admission number in other local schools. - 8.
 The risk of examination results not being of the required standard to remain competitive. - 9.
-The school has a fully comprehensive insurance policy in place to cover claims. - 10.
-The current pandemic and associated costs, including staff shortages, pose a current risk which is ongoing.
+The school has a fully comprehensive insurance policy in place to cover claims.